 - Sec.
 1 Prohibition of Solicitation.
-No solicitation shall be conducted on any property, street, or sidewalk, or in any building, structure, or facility owned or controlled by the U. T. System or any of the institutions unless permitted by the Regents' Rules and Regulations. - Sec.
+No solicitation shall be conducted on any property, street, or sidewalk, or in any building, structure, or facility owned or controlled by the U. T. System Administration or any of the institutions unless permitted by Section 2 of this Rule. - Sec.
 2 Exceptions to Prohibition.
-The following activities shall not be deemed solicitations prohibited by this Rule when conducted in accordance with the approved rules and regulations of the U. T. System or any of the institutions.
-Such activities must be conducted in a manner that does not disturb or interfere with the academic programs or administrative activities of the U. T. System or any of the institutions or any program or activity that is conducted by or is authorized by the U. T. System or any of the institutions; does not interfere with entry to or exit from a building, structure, or facility; does not interfere with the flow of pedestrians or vehicular traffic on sidewalks or streets or at places of ingress and egress to and from property, buildings, or facilities; does not harass, or intimidate the person or persons being solicited; and does not violate applicable State, federal, or local laws or regulations: - 2.1 Newspapers and Magazines.
-The distribution, sale, or offer for sale of a newspaper, magazine, or other publication by means of an unattended rack or vending machine in area(s) designated in advance by the Chancellor of the U. T. System or the president of an institution or his or her delegate for the direction of such activity. - 2.2 Food and Drink.
-The sale or offer for sale of food, drink, or any other product that may be lawfully sold by means of a vending machine that is operated by the U. T. System or a subcontractor, under an approved written agreement, in an area designated in advance by the Chancellor of the U. T. System or the president of an institution or his or her delegate.
+The following activities shall not be deemed Solicitations prohibited by this Rule when conducted in accordance with the approved rules and regulations of the U. T. System Administration or any of the institutions.
+Such activities must be conducted in a manner that does not disturb or interfere with the academic programs or administrative activities of the U. T. System Administration or any of the institutions or any program or activity that is conducted by or is authorized by the U. T. System Administration or any of the institutions; does not interfere with entry to or exit from a building, structure, or facility: does not interfere with the flow of pedestrians or vehicular traffic on sidewalks or streets or at places of ingress and egress to and from property, buildings, or facilities; does not harass, or intimidate the person or persons being solicited; and does not violate applicable State, federal, or local laws or regulations: - 2.1 Expressive Activities.
+Engaging in expressive activities, as defined by Texas Education Code Section 51.9315(2), in a common outdoor area of a campus. - 2.2 Newspapers and Magazines.
+The distribution, sale, or offer for sale of a newspaper, magazine, or other publication by means of an unattended rack or vending machine in area(s) designated in advance by the Chancellor of the U. T. System or the president of an institution or their delegates for the direction of such activity. - 2.3 Food and Drink.
+The sale or offer for sale of food, drink, or any other product that may be lawfully sold by means of a vending machine that is operated by the U. T. System or a subcontractor, under an approved written agreement, in an area designated in advance by the

-- 2.3 Publications.
-The sale or offer for sale by the U. T. System or a subcontractor, under an approved written agreement, of any publication of the U. T. System or any of the institutions or of any book or other printed material to be used in the regular academic work of an institution. - 2.4 Services.
-Any offering of services and related products by a third party or by U. T. System and/or one or more of the institutions on behalf of a third party (a "Third Party Service Offering") established and maintained primarily for the convenience of students, faculty, staff, or patients.
-Such Third Party Service Offering must be established and maintained pursuant to a written agreement between the third party and the affected U. T. System entity or entities and such written agreement: - (a) clearly sets for the nature and scope of the solicitation activities that the third party is permitted to undertake on U. T. System property and is construed to prohibit any solicitation activities not specifically enumerated in such written agreement; - (b) is of specified duration with defined renewal procedures and periods; and - (c) includes appropriate provisions to protect the privacy of students, faculty, staff, and patients and requires compliance with the first paragraph of Section 2.
+- Chancellor of the U. T. System or the president of an institution or their delegates. - 2.4 Publications.
+The sale or offer for sale by the U. T. System or a subcontractor, under an approved written agreement, of any publication of the U. T. System Administration or any of the institutions or of any book or other printed material to be used in the regular academic work of an institution. - 2.5 Services.
+Any offering of services and related products by a third party or by U. T. System Administration and/or one or more of the institutions on behalf of a third party (a "Third Party Service Offering") established and maintained primarily for the convenience of students, faculty, staff, or patients.
+Such Third Party Service Offering must be established and maintained pursuant to a written agreement between the third party and the affected U. T. System entity or entities and such written agreement: - (a) clearly sets for the nature and scope of the Solicitation activities that the third party is permitted to undertake on U. T. System property and is construed to prohibit any Solicitation activities not specifically enumerated in such written agreement; - (b) is of specified duration with defined renewal procedures and periods; and - (c) includes appropriate provisions to protect the privacy of students, faculty, staff, and patients and requires compliance with the first paragraph of Section 2.